 On ever-growing platforms like FanDuel Sportsbook and DraftKings Sportsbook, DFS is a dynamic, welcome addition to the legal sports betting space.
 It takes the traditional season-long fantasy sports concept and shrinks the time frame into a single day.
 Instead of waiting for an entire season to crown a league winner, fantasy enthusiasts can participate in a game, collect their winnings, and move on to another league (or slate of games) within 24 hours or less!
-And that’s where DFS sites come in such as:
+And that’s where DFS sites come in.

 This article was written by Spencer Limbach, who has covered sports betting and daily fantasy sports since 2011.
 His work has been featured on Rotoworld, Yahoo Sports, FanDuel, RotoWire, and FantasyLabs as well as newsstands across the nation.
 You can follow Spencer at @Spencer_JL.